 PS 500.
 History of Madness - Medical Capstone.3 Credits.

-An exploration of the history of mental illness its treatment between 1750 and the early 1900s.
-The history includes discussion of treatment without a clear scientific or medical understanding of "madness" or "lunacy."
-Differences and similarities in treatments in the U.S., England, Ireland, and Scotland will be discussed, along with discussion of the socio-economic-political context, including the development of almshouses or workhouses.
-The impact of the changing legal landscape on development of asylums will be explored.
-Later, the development of moral treatment by Quakers, and the influence of work by Freud around the turn of the 20th century, will be discussed.
+This course explores the history of mental illness and its treatment between 1750 and the early 1900s.
+The history portion includes a discussion of treatment without a clear scientific or medical understanding of "madness" or "lunacy."
+Students discuss differences and similarities in treatments in the U.S., England, Ireland and Scotland, and also look at the socioeconomic-political context, including the development of almshouses or workhouses.
+The impact of the changing legal landscape on development of asylums also is explored.
+Later, the development of moral treatment by Quakers, and the influence of work by Freud around the turn of the 20th century, is discussed.
 Medical students only.

 Offered: As needed